JairoASuarez/alkanza/README.rst

    work with newer versions.
 #. `Pipenv <https://pipenv.readthedocs.io/en/latest/install/#installing-pipenv>`_.
    Packages and virtual environment manager.
 #.
 Make.
-The Makefile includes useful goals to initialize the project
+The Makefile includes useful goals to initialize the project.
-   and create a bundle to distribute it

 Make goals
 ^^^^^^^^^^

 init
   Install the packages required by the project.

-dist
-  Create a bundle of the project using PyInstaller in zip format.